raostudios/website/content/blog/7-years-ios-dev/index.md

 ## Communication

 Document everything.
 Especially tough decisions.
-Let the team know about any tradeoffs you ahd to make.
+Let the team know about any tradeoffs you had to make.

 ## Deliver